 Subverted in 30 Rock, with Grizz and Dotcom being anything but ordinary.
 They are, however, as close as "those two guys" can be for a man like Tracy.

 Doctor Who has an interesting relationship with this trope.
 The writer Robert Holmes was fond of having two minor characters in his serials whose main purpose was hanging around in the background being funny and commenting on the story, to the point that Whovians refer to Those Two Guys as the "Holmesian Double Act".
 When writers in the Whoniverse create characters like this, it's always done in reference to Holmes - particularly in Eric Saward and Steven Moffat scripts.

-The iconic "double act" are Jago and Lightfoot from Talons of Weng-Chiang.
-Jago owns the theatre where Weng-Chiang is hidden and his agent plies his trade, and Lightfoot is a police pathologist and the Doctor's de facto landlord for the story.
-Both important to the plot to the point that they are more important then the Doctor until the finale.
+The iconic "double act" are Jago and Litefoot from Talons of Weng-Chiang.
+Jago owns the theatre where Weng-Chiang is hidden and his agent plies his trade, and Litefoot is a police pathologist and the Doctor's de facto landlord for the story.
+Both important to the plot to the point that they are more important than the Doctor until the finale.
 In fact; Jago and Litefoot were so popular they eventually got their own series.

 Jeffrey and Lester.
 These two may also be considered a Beta Couple to Heterosexual Life-Partners Chuck and Morgan.
 They have a rock duo called Jeffster, which is (unsurprisingly) terrible, or terribly awesome.
 Also, while they can be Those Two Guys in some episodes, they have some more in-depth treatment.
 First of all, they aren't indistinguishable from each other.
 Second, they aren't clueless about the show's Masquerade: it's revealed near the end of Season 2 that they know more about the Power Trio than anyone else, although they have still guessed wrong in a big way.